Water softener is stuck in regeneration and continuously runs water to the drain.

 - Step 2 – Inspect drive assembly: Remove the control cover and inspect the drive motor and rotor/cam assembly for broken parts or obstructions.

 - Step 3 – Manually reposition valve: With power off, gently rotate the cam to the SERVICE position (refer to GE service diagrams).
-Do not force if it is seized.
+Do not force it if it is seized.

 - Step 4 – Replace damaged parts: If the cam gear is stripped or the rotor is damaged, replace the rotor & seal kit and/or drive motor.